Easy Beef Stroganoff is pure comfort food (and really easy to make).

 - Add the remaining 2 tablespoons of flour to the mushroom mixture and cook for one minute.

 - Add the broth, Worcestershire sauce, mustard, and thyme.
-Bring to a boil, reduce the heat, and let simmer for 5 minutes.
+Bring to a boil, reduce the heat, and let simmer uncovered for 5 minutes.

 Video